Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 The job function is divided into two phases: definition and call.

 It's related to OneFlow's operating mechanism.
 Briefly, The OneFlow Python layer API simply describes the configuration and the training environment of the model.
 These information will pass to the C++ backend.
-After compilation, graph building and so on, the computation graph is obtained.
+After being compiled, graph building and so on, the computation graph is obtained.
 Finally, the job function will be executed in OneFlow runtime.

 The definition of the job function, is actually doing the description of model and the configuration of training environment in Python.
 In this phase, there's no data here, we can only define the shape, data type of model's node, we call it as  **PlaceHolder **, which is convenient for model inference in the compilation and creating graph of OneFlow.